simulatedScience/Beleriand_Ticket-to-Ride/README.md

 - automatic graph analysis tools ([inspired by](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9))

 ### planned features:
+- allow editing colors of edges and text of nodes through the UI
+- allow adding and removing nodes and edges to the graph through the UI
 - support for different monitor resolutions
 - automatically generate images for task cards
-- allow adding and removing nodes and edges to the graph through the UI
-- allow editing colors and text of nodes and edges through the UI
 - allow adding and removing tasks through the UI
 - select an image for each node in the UI
 - add overlay for points for each edge length (possibly implemented via mpl legend?)
 - automatically optimze the graph layout from the UI
 - documentation and user manual

 Currently the project is in an early stage, but it is already possible to create a custom game, although some steps are still manual and rather tedious.
 Due to the libraries being used, the program runs quite slow, so it will require some patience.
-The program is only tested on Windows.
-While most of the code should be cross-platform compatible, Some features may not work on other operating systems and require modifications (mostly UI related).
+The program is only tested on Windows (Win11 22h2).
+While most of the code should be cross-platform compatible, some features may not work on other operating systems and require modifications (mostly UI related).

 ## How to make your physical game
 The program mostly helps just with creating the game board.
 However, it is still necessary to create the game cards and pieces yourself.